byoda/byoda-python/README.md

 ## TODO:
 The main areas of development are:
 - Enable web-browsers to call the APIs on the pod:
-    - use TLS certs from Let's Encrypt
-    - whitelisting CORS Origins for each service
 - Implementing the 'network:+n' construct for the access permissions in the JSON Schema to allow people in your network to query your GraphQL APIs.
 - Improve the support for complex data structures in the data contract.
 - Add API to upload content to the public object storage